-A variety of fir essential oils are a must have for anyone over the age of forty.
-This family of oils supports healthy aging, and Michelle refers to them as “The Fountain of Youth in a Bottle.”
-These oils have an affinity for balancing the acupuncture meridians associated with the adrenals and the reproductive organs and may encourage the reduction of stress hormones that accelerate aging.*
+If you are serious about essential oils, then obtaining any of the variety of fir essential oils is a must because of their limited supply in nature.
+For anyone over the age of forty, these oils support healthy aging, and can become your “The Fountain of Youth in a Bottle.”
+These oils have an affinity for balancing the acupuncture meridians associated with the adrenals and the reproductive organs and encourage the reduction of stress hormones that accelerate aging.*

 Emotional benefits of fir essential oil

-Firs are some of the tallest trees, with some reaching heights of over 300 feet.
-These trees are perfectly conical in shape as they reach for the heavens.
+Fir trees are some of the tallest trees, with certain species obtaining heights of over 300 feet.
+They are perfectly conical in shape as they reach for the heavens.
 Fir trees often grow in “fir waves” along with other evergreens across mountain tops, providing shelter and food at some of the highest peaks around the world.
-Fir essential oil can help us access our higher self and our soul’s higher purpose while living in harmony with others who have a different spiritual journey.
-Often this attitude of acceptance and tolerance while searching for inner peace comes later in life, represented by the evergreen family.*
+Fir essential oil can help you access your higher self, your purpose this lifetime, and help you live in harmony with others who have a different spiritual journey.
+This attitude of acceptance and tolerance while searching for inner peace usually comes later in life, represented by the evergreen family.*